 In short, the difference lies in what companies need to do in order to ensure the safety of their employees versus how they’re going to do it.

-What are some corporate travel safety risks to consider?
+What are some safety risks to consider while traveling for work?

 If your employees often travel to different parts of the world, here are some potential risks you might consider:

 Political instability can affect travel plans and put travelers in jeopardy.
 2019 saw mass protests taking place in countries ranging from France and Spain in Europe, to Hong Kong and India in Asia; from Chile, Colombia and Bolivia in Latin America to Lebanon, Iran and Iraq in the Middle East.
 Business travel to and within areas that are politically unstable needs careful planning, based on up-to-date advice and information.
 Take a look at the UK government website, which publishes travel advice for all countries—there’s sections on safety and security, as well as the terrorism threat level.
 It’s a good resource for pre-work trip research for employers and employees alike.

 71% of senior executive travellers reported they had experienced medical concerns abroad.
 While you often can’t predict health issues, you can plan how to manage them in advance.There are a number of health-related considerations to be aware of while traveling, including:

 - The availability of healthcare—make sure your travelers know where they can get medical support *before* they need it.

 - Food and water safety—whilst working abroad is a great way to gain new experiences and perhaps taste new food and drink, it’s worth remembering that some parts of the world might not have the same hygiene standards as at home.
 Traveler’s can reduce their risk of stomach upsets by sticking to safe eating and drinking habits.
 Although tempting, travelers should steer clear of street food.
 Similarly, opt for bottled water instead of tap water.

 - Health threats and diseases—traveler’s will need to complete any necessary vaccination courses for the country prior to traveling.